VeryBearyAndy/devNotes/src/content/docs/notes/High-Level-Concepts/testing.md

 All of these things are inconsistent
 The rate of change is different so they need to be seperated.
 In these instances it would be permissible to hard code it

+## Test Double
+Test doubles are pretend objects and there are many different types
++ Dummies
+    + Doesn't do anything, just a place holder
+    + Essentially passed because we know that is a required member or parameter
++ Fakes
+    + Objects that have working implementations but take shortcuts or not fully realized implementations which makes the not suitable for production
++ Stubs
+    + Provides canned answers to calls made during the test, usually responding at anything at all to anything outside the test
++ Mocks
+    + Objects pre programmed with expectations which form specification of the calls thay expect